tatiananantes/skills-workshops/test_driven_development/rectangle_kata/README.md

 1. Do some work.
 (In this case, develop code.)

 2. Reflect.
-(Pause and and think about what could be improved.)
+(Pause and think about what could be improved.)

 3. Adjust.
 (Change a part of your process that could be improved.)